 In line with the previous item, this particular driver of outsourcing tells you the kind of work companies get from third-party providers.
 And that is expert output from specialists.
 The reward you get from contracting out services is a team whose skill set is optimized for one specific type of work.
 A good example is game development using a specific type of technology like Unity.
 Consider for a moment which of the two you would prefer to hire — a game development team with general skills or a game development team that explicitly says they specialize in Unity?
 The latter lends more credibility, and chances are, you get a more polished output by partnering with the same.
 This is what outsourcing will give you — people who are experts in very specific fields, plus high-quality output that can be done only by these experts.

-Outsourcing Driver #6: Access to the Necessary Technology
+6th Driver of Outsourcing: Access to the Necessary Technology

 Having the right technology is not gained through a one-size-fits-all approach.
 Different projects require different types of software and hardware, both of which can be pricey, depending on your project’s needs.